MathurinD/MathurinD.github.io/_posts/2025-09-28-single-cell-rna-sequencing.md

 <!-- compressed CROPseq https://www.nature.com/articles/s41587-023-01964-9 -->
 - Single cell RNAseq with long read sequencing.
 This usually simply requires a longer RT step to produce a full cDNA copy of the transcript, skipping cDNA fragmentation and using a long read technology.
 - Demultiplexing via SNPs with [Souporcell](https://www.nature.com/articles/s41592-020-0820-1) enables the multiplexing or an arbitrary number of samples of different genetic origin (patient or cell line).
+- [Single *nuclei* RNAseq](https://www.scdiscoveries.com/blog/single-nucleus-rna-sequencing-advantages-and-drawbacks/) (snRNAseq) is a variant of scRNAseq where the cytoplasms are stripped from the cells and only the nuclei are fixed and sequenced.
+Nuclei have the advantage of being more robust than whole cells so it is the prefer method for degraded samples or hard to dissociate tissues that require harsh conditions.
+Nuclei are enriched in pre-mRNA but have less RNA than a whole cell so they are great for RNA velocity but less reads per cell can be recovered.
+See [this discussion](https://www.scdiscoveries.com/blog/single-nucleus-rna-sequencing-advantages-and-drawbacks/) by Single Cell Discoveries and [Ding2020](https://pmc.ncbi.nlm.nih.gov/articles/PMC7289686/) for more details.

 ## Bonus: Main metrics for common kits